MIYAGI Dento Kokeshi (Wooden Dolls)

-Miyagi dento kokeshi dolls, comprised of only a head and body, combining the beauty of the extremely simplified shape, and their innocent, sweet expression, clearly show the pristine heart of the artisans who produce them in mountain villages surrounded by the vastness of nature.
+Miyagi kokeshi dolls have a simple yet beautiful form that consists of only a head and body.
+Their sweet, innocent expression reflects the spirit of the artisans who produce them in mountain villages surrounded by the vastness of nature.

 How to make

-First the bark is peeled from the wood which will serve as the material of the dolls, and then the wood is dried for 6 to 12 months.
-After it is dried, the wood is then cut according to the design, removing unnecessary parts.
-The wood is then turned on a spinning lathe to carve the body and head, after which the pieces are smoothed with sand paper or scouring rushes.
-The design of the head and body are then painted onto the corresponding pieces, and finally the head is attached to the body by tapping it on with a hammer.
+First, the bark is peeled and the wood is dried for 6 to 12 months.
+Then, the wood is cut to the appropriate size and turned on a lathe to carve the body and head.
+Next, the pieces are smoothed with sandpaper or scouring rush and the designs for the head and body are painted onto the corresponding pieces.
+Finally, the head is attached to the body by tapping it with a hammer.